Jassim-Albreekan/world_time_app/README.md

 api used is http://worldtimeapi.org/api/timezone/$url.

 note:
-this project is done in 2021 so some widgets and packages might need updates or might not currently be available.
+this project is done in 2021 so some widgets and packages might need updates or might not currently be unavailable.